 No matter what anyone tells you, emergencies happen to the best of us.
 They’re just a part of life, and there’s no way that you can prevent all of them all of the time.
-But the good news is, with an emergency savings fund, you can prepare for them.
-If you don’t have any emergency savings, aim to put aside $1,000 specifically for emergencies, and once you hit that goal, increase the balance of that savings account until it has 3 to 6 months’ worth of expenses in it.
-That sounds like a lot of money, and let’s be realistic, it is, but having that money set aside is crucial to allowing you to avoid relying on expensive credit card debt when an emergency does strike.
+But the good news is, by building an emergency fund, you can prepare for them.
+If you don’t have any emergency savings, aim to put aside $1,000 specifically for emergencies, and once you hit that goal, increase the balance of that savings account until it has 3 to 6 months’ worth of expenses in it (however much makes sense for your personal financial situation).
+That sounds like a lot of money—and let’s be realistic, it is—but having that money set aside is crucial to allowing you to avoid relying on expensive credit card debt when an emergency does strike.

 If you want to keep your emergency savings growing while secure, check out this article with some tips for how to get the most growth out of your emergency savings.

 3. Choose a student loan repayment plan that works for your financial needs and goals.

 If you’ve got student loans, then you need to come up with a plan of action ASAP to make sure that you can pay them off as quickly and cheaply as possible.
 The good news is, there are a number of different repayment strategies that you can use to get rid of your debt.
 All you need to do is pick one that works for you.
 Here’s an article where we discuss 3 student loan repayment strategies that you should consider.

 4. Start making payments on your student loans immediately.